 This section describes emailing in a single-server environment.
-Please refer to the ConSol CM Cluster Manual for information regarding multi-server environments.
+Please contact the ConSol CM support or your ConSol CM consultant for information about emailing in a cluster.

 (i) IMPORTANT INFORMATION

 In ConSol CM versions prior to 6.11, there were two modes to receive incoming emails: